History of the Australian Football League: 2000s

-A series of new rule changes were introduced for the 2006 season, intended to speed up the game, allowing full-backs to kick in more quickly after a behind, and limiting the length of time that a player was allowed to hold the ball after a mark to 8 seconds for a mark in general play, and 30 seconds for a set shot.
+A series of new rule changes were introduced for the 2006 season, intended to speed up the game, including allowing full-backs to kick in more quickly after a behind, and limiting the length of time that a player was allowed to hold the ball after a mark to 8 seconds for a mark in general play, and 30 seconds for a set shot.

 Several teams established a regular presence in other parts of Australasia during the 21st century, generally by playing between one and four home matches in the alternative location.
-Among the notable contracts were including Hawthorn (Launceston), St Kilda (Launceston and Wellington), North Melbourne (Gold Coast, Canberra and Hobart), Richmond (Cairns), Port Adelaide (Darwin) and the Western Bulldogs (Darwin).
+Among the notable contracts included Hawthorn (Launceston), St Kilda (Launceston and Wellington), North Melbourne (Gold Coast, Canberra and Hobart), Richmond (Cairns), Port Adelaide (Darwin) and the Western Bulldogs (Darwin).

 In 2007, Geelong beat Port Adelaide by a record 119 points in the grand final.
 In 2008, Hawthorn beat the dominant team, Geelong, to win the flag.
-In 2009, Geelong claimed vindication from their 2008 premiership loss, by being the only team of the modern era to overcome a three-quarter-time deficit to defeat St. Kilda in the 2009 grand final.
+In 2009, Geelong claimed vindication from their 2008 premiership loss by being the only team of the modern era to overcome a three-quarter-time deficit during the grand final, to defeat St. Kilda in the 2009 grand final.

+2010s

 In 2010, Collingwood and St. Kilda contested the first drawn grand final of the modern era.
 The AFL faced much scrutiny, with the current rule at the time having the grand final being replayed the following week.
-The rule now currently has a period of extra time being played in lieu of a replay the next week.
+In 2016, the rule was changed so that a period of extra time is played in lieu of a replay the next week.
 Collingwood won the grand final replay decisively.
-In 2011, Collingwood played Geelong in the grand final.
-Collingwood had only lost to one team all year, Geelong, and now faced them to win back-to-back premierships.
-The game was in the balance until the final quarter where Geelong pulled away to win their third flag in five years.

 In the late 2000s, the AFL looked to establish a permanent presence on the Gold Coast, which was fast-developing as a major population centre.
 North Melbourne, who was in financial difficulty and had played a few home games on the Gold Coast in previous years, was offered significant subsidies to relocate to the Gold Coast, but the club declined.
-The AFL then began work to establish a club on the Gold Coast as a new expansion team; the Gold Coast Suns were established, and joined the AFL in 2011 as the 17th team.
-The Greater Western Sydney Giants, based on both Western Sydney and Canberra, were then established and entered the league as the 18th team in 2012.
+The AFL then began work to establish a club on the Gold Coast as a new expansion team; the Gold Coast Suns were established, and they joined the AFL in 2011 as the 17th team; they finished last on the ladder.
+The same year, Collingwood played Geelong in the 2011 grand final.
+Collingwood had only lost to one team all year, Geelong, and now faced them to win back-to-back premierships.
+The game was in the balance until the final quarter, where Geelong pulled away to win their third flag in five years.The Greater Western Sydney Giants, based on both Western Sydney and Canberra, were then established and entered the league as the 18th team for the 2012 season.